Cyber Monday 2019: 100+ best deals and sales to shop

 - Eargo: Get the Eargo Neo hearing aids for $500 off on Amazon.

-- Griffin Technology: Now's your chance to save up to 70% off charging cables, docks, power bricks, folios, cases and tons of accessories.
+- Griffin Technology: Up to 70% off charging cables, docks, power bricks, folios, cases and tons of accessories.

-- Incase: Save 50% sitewide on laptop sleeves and backpacks.
-Plus score up to 70% off factory items.
+- Incase: Save up to 50% sitewide on sleek laptop sleeves and backpacks.
+Plus, score up to 70% off factory items.

-- Incipio: Score up to 40% off all cases on the site and take an additional 70% off all sale accessories.
+- Incipio: Up to 40% off all cases on the site and an additional 70% off all sale accessories.

 - Insignia: Get a 32-inch Fire TV Edition HD TV for just $99.99 on Amazon.

-- Lenovo: There are tons of deals on monitors, workstations, servers and more going on during Cyber Week at Lenovo.
+- Lenovo: ThinkPads, Legion Gaming Laptops, Yoga 2-in-1s and many more products are all seeing steep discounts during Lenovo's Cyber Monday event.

-- Lego: Save up to 30% on selected sets, perfect for holiday gifting, from now through December 2.
+- Lego: Up to 30% off on selected sets, perfect for holiday gifting.
+Ends today.

 - LG: Save big on home appliances, TVs and cell phones this Cyber Week at LG.